Trump holds seemingly pointless press conference filled with false claims

 “The presidency was taken away from Joe Biden, and I’m no Biden fan, but I tell you what, from a constitutional standpoint, from any standpoint you look at, they took the presidency away, and people were saying he lost after the debate, he couldn’t win.
 Well, I don’t know that that's true, necessarily, but whether he could win or he couldn’t win, he had the right to run.
 And they took it away,” he said.

-He added that he is now “running against someone else” — Harris — and claimed that he was “leading” even though many recent opinion polls show him trailing her or in statistical ties since she became the Democrats’ presumptive nominee.
+He added that he is now “running against someone else” — Harris — and claimed that he’s still “leading” even though many recent opinion polls show him trailing or in a statistical tie with her since she became the Democrats’ presumptive nominee.

-Yet Trump also claimed he was “not complaining” about the situation even as he suggested it was somehow unconstitutional for Democrats to nominate Harris.

-“He had a rough debate.
-But that doesn't mean that you just take it away like that.
-You or you go out to a vote, you do something.
-He had 14 million votes.
-She had no votes.
-She got no votes,” he said.

-Asked if he was changing anything about his campaign now that Harris is the opponent and not Biden, Trump replied: “I haven't recalibrated strategy at all.”
+Asked if he was changing anything about his campaign now that Harris is his opponent, Trump replied: “I haven't recalibrated strategy at all.”

 In a press release, the Harris campaign called Trump “the most insecure man in America.”